ThomasScialom/QuestEval/README.md

 ```
 ### Data2text

-We propose by default trained QA/QG models dealing with table inputs (e.g. E2E or Webnlg, see more in coming very soon).
-To load QuestEval for data2text tasks, specify *task=e2e* or *task=webnlg*.
+We propose by default trained QA/QG models dealing with table inputs (e.g. E2E or Webnlg).
+To load QuestEval for data2text tasks, specify *task=data2text*.
 Note that you need a specific processing to linearised the tables.
-By default we handle the [GEM](https://gem-benchmark.com/) format for these two datasets.
+By default we handle the [GEM](https://gem-benchmark.com/) format.
 If you need an other preprocessing of the table, you can pass your custom function to Questeval: *src_preproc_pipe=custom_formating*.

 Paper link: [Data-QuestEval: A Referenceless Metric for Data to Text Semantic Evaluation](https://arxiv.org/abs/2104.07555)